Conditional graph entropy as an alternating minimization problem: Introduction

-The significance of the conditional version is due to the fact that it is closely related to functional compression.
-Suppose that the receiver wishes to recover the values $f(X_i,Y_i)$ of some given function (with high probability, over long blocks).
-Orlitsky and Roche showed that the minimal rate of information that needs to be transmitted is precisely the conditional graph entropy of the so-called \emph{characteristic graph} of $f$ \cite{orlitsky_roche}; also see \cite{doshi_et_al}.
+Suppose now that the receiver wishes to recover the values $f(X_i,Y_i)$ of some given function $f \colon \Xc \times \Yc \to \Zc$ (with high probability, over long blocks) as depicted in Figure \ref{fig:sideinfo}.
+Orlitsky and Roche \cite{orlitsky_roche} showed that the minimal rate of information that needs to be transmitted is precisely the conditional graph entropy of the so-called \emph{characteristic graph}, which is defined on the vertex set $\Xc$ as follows: vertices $x_1, x_2 \in \Xc$ are connected with an edge if and only if